Shepshub/Sun-Country-Delays-Excel-Report/README.md

    ![image](https://github.com/user-attachments/assets/996d845b-96b3-4398-bc03-6e40348a5580)

      Delays during this period ranged widely, but 88% of all delay times were less than 60 minutes, and 72% were less than 30 minutes.
 A notable ten flights exceeded 4 hours, causing the issuance of compensation and having the most significant impact on both on-time performance and passenger satisfaction.

+## Recommendations
+Based on the analysis of delays during August and September 2024, the following recommendations are proposed to improve on-time performance and reduce operational disruptions:

+1. Focus on Minimizing Delays from Inbound Aircraft (Code 93)

+     Delays caused by late arriving aircraft were the most frequent issue, accounting for 29% of all delays. **Implement more robust contingency plans for inbound aircraft.
+This could include optimizing turnaround times, better coordinating with ground services, pre-assigning backup aircraft, or swapping aircraft routes when inbound delays are anticipated to improve on-time performance.**

+2. Enhance Aircraft Maintenance and Pre-flight Checks (Code 41 & 46)

+     Aircraft defects and technical changes together accounted for nearly 30% of delays.
+Addressing these technical issues would target two of the top five causes of delays. **Strengthen pre-flight technical inspections and ensure better maintenance schedules, particularly for aircraft that frequently experience defects or technical issues.**

+3. Streamline Processes for Flight Deck and Cabin Crew Requests (Codes 65 & 68)

+     Delays from the flight deck and cabin crew special requests represent significant operational inefficiencies. **Clear communication protocols between crew members and ground services to prevent last-minute requests or changes.
+Further, additional training on flight readiness and on-time departures should be offered to above and below wings agents to anticipate and prevent these requests.**

+4. Improve Catering and Ground Service Coordination (Code 37)

+     Rationale: Delays related to late catering deliveries were in the top five and are highly preventable. **Implement real-time delivery tracking to get better data on exactly when flights are being catered.
+Based on this new information, integrate catering schedules more closely with flight plans.
+Review contracts and service level agreements with catering providers to enforce stricter deadlines if needed.**

+5. Monitor and Report on Controllable Delays

+     Controllable delays make up a significant portion of overall delays but can be mitigated with targeted interventions. **Set up regular reporting dashboards focused on controllable delay categories, enabling better performance monitoring over time.
+Provide these dashboards to management in each department.
+This will allow for earlier intervention and more proactive delay management.**